salesforcecli/plugin-signups/README.md

 Salesforce CLI plugins are based on the [oclif plugin framework](https://oclif.io/docs/introduction).
 Read the [plugin developer guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_architecture_sf_cli.htm) to learn about Salesforce CLI plugin development.

 This repository contains a lot of additional scripts and tools to help with general Salesforce node development and enforce coding standards.
-You should familiarize yourself with some of the [node developer packages](https://github.com/forcedotcom/sfdx-dev-packages/) used by Salesforce.
 There is also a default circleci config using the [release management orb](https://github.com/forcedotcom/npm-release-management-orb) standards.

 Additionally, there are some additional tests that the Salesforce CLI will enforce if this plugin is ever bundled with the CLI.
 These test are included by default under the `posttest` script and it is recommended to keep these tests active in your plugin, regardless if you plan to have it bundled.

-# Everything past here is only a suggestion as to what should be in your specific plugin's description

 This plugin is bundled with the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli).
 For more information on the CLI, read the [getting started guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm).